influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/config-options.md

 ### `--public-url=`

 The full public URL used to access Chronograf from a web browser.
-Used for Google, Auth0, and some generic OAuth 2.0 authentication providers.
+Required for Google OAuth 2.0 authentication.
+Used for Auth0 and some generic OAuth 2.0 authentication providers.

 Default: `http://localhost:8888`